 Elaine has been writing for Blogosphere Magazine since its first edition and moved to London to become a fully-fledged member of the team in April 2016, looking after the website and designing each issue of the magazine.

-Most likely to: be stashing cans of vanilla coke under her desk
+Most likely to: have a stash of snacks in her desk

 Jamie’s blogging journey started in 2014 when he began sharing his food and travel adventures under Explore With Ed.
 He graduated with a BA (Hons) in Documentary Film & TV and directed his passion for video and photography towards his blog.
 In 2016 Jamie became a freelance photographer and videographer, creating content for businesses across Europe.